 And now, back to honeymoon bliss!

 What makes Santorini such a picturesque destination to visit?

 Historians believe that Santorini has been inhabited since the Neolithic period.
 In fact, it was home to a significant civilization around 3600 BC similar to the ancient Minoan colonies on nearby Crete.

 Read More: Crete Greece in 5 Perfect Days

-Though the island was originally round, one of the largest volcanic eruptions in recorded history occurred in 1500 BC causing the center of the island to literally sink into the sea.
-This resulted in the C-shaped main island we see today.
+The island was originally round until 1500 BC when one of the largest volcanic eruptions in recorded history caused the center of the island to literally sink into the sea.
+The result?
+The C-shaped main island we see today.

 Santorini owes its unique landscape, sea-filled caldera, and clifftop views to its explosive past.